Connor O'Brien (footballer)

-Career
+Club career

 O'Brien first joined the youth set-up at Accrington Stanley at the age of eight, and went on to captain the under-18s to the fourth round of the FA Youth Cup in 2021–22.
 He signed his first one-year professional contract in June 2022.
 On 3 December 2022, he joined Northern Premier League Premier Division club Radcliffe on a one-month loan.
 He scored on his debut later that day, in a 2–2 draw at Matlock Town.
 He played a total of seven games for Radcliffe.
 He made his first-team debut in the English Football League with Accrington after coming on as an 80th-minute substitute for Rosaire Longelo in a 1–1 draw at Port Vale on 7 February 2023.
 On 13 February 2023, Radcliffe extended his loan by a further 2 months.

+On 10 May 2024, O'Brien extended his contract at Accrington Stanley by two years.

+International career

+O'Brien qualifies for the Republic of Ireland through his father, who hails from Drogheda.
+He made his debut for the Republic of Ireland U21 side on 7 June 2024, in a 3–2 win away to Croatia U21 in a friendly.